Iraqi–Kurdish conflict: Kurdistan Region initiates oil exports to Turkey

+2014 Northern Iraq offensive

-In 2014, Iraqi army units fled large parts of northern Iraq in the face of attacks by the Islamic State in Iraq and the Levant.
+In 2014, Iraqi army units withdrew from large parts of northern Iraq in the face of attacks by the Islamic State in Iraq and the Levant.
 Peshmerga forces took control of Kirkuk and other Kurdish-populated areas outside the official territory of the KRG.
-Officials in Baghdad were angered by the sale of tankers worth of oil transported through the Kurdish pipeline.
+Officials in Baghdad were angered by the sale of tankers worth of oil transported through the Kirkuk–Ceyhan Oil Pipeline.

-2017 Iraqi Kurdistan independence referendum and ensuing clashes
+In November 2016, Amnesty International reported that Kurdish authorities (namely Peshmerga and Asayish) had taken part in Kurdification (forced displacement of Arabs) in Kirkuk, namely by bulldozing homes and banishing the residents.